wojciech-kulik/xcodebuild.nvim/README.md

   show_build_progress_bar = true, -- shows [ ...    ] progress bar during build, based on the last duration
   prepare_snapshot_test_previews = true, -- prepares a list with failing snapshot tests test_search = {
     file_matching = "filename_lsp", -- one of: filename, lsp, lsp_filename, filename_lsp.
-Check out README for details.
+Check out README for details
-    target_matching = true, -- checks if the test file target matches the one from logs try disabling in case of not showing test results lsp_client = "sourcekit", -- name of your LSP for Swift files lsp_timeout = 200, -- LSP timeout in milliseconds, }, commands = {
+    target_matching = true, -- checks if the test file target matches the one from logs.
+Try disabling it in case of not showing test results lsp_client = "sourcekit", -- name of your LSP for Swift files lsp_timeout = 200, -- LSP timeout in milliseconds }, commands = {
     cache_devices = true, -- cache recently loaded devices.
 Restart Neovim to clean cache.